 When a consumer believes in a brand, they tell the world, especially women, and especially mom's.
 74% of women said they would refer a friend to a loyalty program that they participate in compared to 67% of men.
 Women are more social and more willing to share their experiences with friends and family.

 TheSkimm is a newsletter that sums up the world news daily and is geared towards women.
 At the end of each newsletter it has a count of how many people you personally have referred.
 Once you reach 10 you become a Skimm'Bassador.
 The funny thing is, as an ambassador all you get is Skimm swag so that you can wear the brand and just promote it further.
 The real success of this isn't the swag, it's that chart at the bottom of the newsletter that shows how many people you've influenced.
 That's the driver.

 I recently went through the Hubspot inbound marketing course materials and they say a brand HAS to be three things; human, holistic, and helpful.

-It really comes down to what are the values of your company.
+It really comes down to what your company values are.
 As an example, here are our company values.
-Each value is about the human element whether it’s taking care of our people and their families, recognizing in order to grow and learn you need to fail, or reminding ourselves that no man is an island and we all need to work together.
+Each value is about the human element whether it's taking care of our people and their families, recognizing that in order to grow and learn you need to fail, or reminding ourselves that no man is an island and we all need to work together.

 The holistic piece is pulling those values through the whole company, marketing, and client relationships.
 Recognizing our clients are human too who have families and have failures we all learn from.